Fourier analysis of many-body transition amplitudes and states: Completely destructive interference

-We have seen that the stabilizers of $\ket{\bm{i}}$ and $\ket{\bm{o}}$ are such subgroups, enforcing the generalized Pauli principle.
-However, for a given combination of $\ket{\bm{i}}$, $\ket{\bm{o}}$ and $U$, there might be another, larger subgroup $H$ which leaves $a$ invariant, and therefore more sectors where the transition is suppressed than predicted by the generalized Pauli principle.
-In particular, if $H$ is a Young subgroup, we can use Gamas' theorem to determine whether $\sum_{\tau\in H}\chi^{(\lambda)}(\tau)=0$.
+In Sec.~\ref{sec:Pauli}, we have seen that the stabilizer subgroups $\stab(\bm{i})$ and $\stab(\bm{o})$ satisfy \eqref{eq:paulisuppr1}, enforcing the generalized Pauli principle.
+However, for a given combination of $\ket{\bm{i}}$, $\ket{\bm{o}}$ and $U$, the transition amplitude function $a$ may hide another, larger subgroup $H$.
+In this case, the transition can be suppressed in more sectors than predicted by the generalized Pauli principle and we speak of \textit{Pauli-like suppressions}.
+In particular, if $H$ is a Young subgroup, we can use Gamas' theorem to determine which are its missing harmonics (recall Sec.~\ref{sec:Pauli}).

-The distinction between symmetry-induced and Pauli-like suppressions is not absolute.
-For example, in the case where there exists a cyclic permutation $\tau$ such that $\delta_\tau* a=a$, the symmetry-induced suppression in the $\lambda=(N-1,1)$ sector can also be seen as a Pauli-like suppression due to the invariance of $a$ under the cyclic group $\{\tau^s | s=0,\dots M-1 \}$.
-Indeed, we then have

-where we have used the fact that the character in the standard irrep is given by the number of fixed points minus one, and only $\tau^0=\id$ has fixed points.
+There are similarities between Pauli-like suppressions and the symmetry-induced suppressions discussed in the previous section: In both cases, the suppression is due to the absence of a one-dimensional irrep of $H$ from the restriction of an irrep $\lambda$ of $S_N$ to $H$.
+For symmetry-induced transitions, the subgroup in question is the cyclic subgroup $H=\braket{\tau}$ generated by a permutation $\tau$ of order $p$, which is Abelian, and the missing one-dimensional irrep is associated with a $p$th root of unity $\Lambda$.
+In the case of Pauli-like suppressions, the subgroup $H$ can be non-Abelian (typically a Young subgroup) and the missing one-dimensional irrep is the trivial one.
+In some cases, the two types of suppression mechanisms coincide: for example, the symmetry-induced suppressions in the sector $\lambda=(N-1,1)$, in the case where $\tau$ is a cyclic permutation and $\Lambda=1$ in Eq.~\eqref{eq:supprsym}, also fall under our definition of a Pauli-like suppression, with $H=\braket{\tau}$ in Eqs.~\eqref{eq:paulisuppr1} and \eqref{eq:paulisuppr2}.